greenelab/deep-review/all-sections.md

 ## Deep learning and patient categorization

-In a healthcare setting, individuals are diagnosed with a disease or condition based on symptoms, the results of certain diagnostic tests, or other factors.
+In healthcare, individuals are diagnosed with a disease or condition based on symptoms, the results of certain diagnostic tests, or other factors.
 Once diagnosed with a disease, an individual might be assigned a stage based on another set of human-defined rules.
 While these rules are refined over time, the